rosa-gabriel/tic-tac-toe/README.md

 # TicTacToe
 A basic TicTacToe game made in C# as a console application.
-In this project i was trying to get a feel for the syntax of c#.
+In this project i was trying to get a feel for the syntax of C#.
 I already knew the basics of programming from C but I wanted to do a fast project.

 PS: Sorry for the broken english.
 It is my second language.